cheminfo/eln-docs/docs/intro.md

 ## How to use it

-To store your samples you must first login with your Google account \(upper-right corner\).
+To store your samples you must first log in with your Google account \(upper-right corner\).
 Public samples are available without login.

 ### Create a sample: